ellucian-developer/integration-sdk-csharp/README.md

 # Setup

-This SDK is available for download from the nuget repository (<https://www.nuget.org/packages/Ellucian.EthosIntegration.SDK/>).
+This SDK is available for download from the [nuget repository](https://www.nuget.org/packages/Ellucian.Ethos.Integration/).

 Before using the SDK, you will need to download and install the following required software: